-&lt;sup>4 Order No. 861 at P 22 ("The public and the Commission will continue to have access to a Seller's ownership information, vertical market power analysis, asset appendix, and EQRs, as well as to the market monitors' reports.
+&lt;sup>5 Order No. 861 at P 22 ("The public and the Commission will continue to have access to a Seller's ownership information, vertical market power analysis, asset appendix, and EQRs, as well as to the market monitors' reports.
 For example, PJM IMM notes that its quarterly State of the Market reports contain a comprehensive listing of market power concerns.
-Anyone may use this information in support of a challenge to a Seller's market-based rate authority.
-The Commission would then consider this and other information to determine whether the Seller may obtain or retain market-based rate authority.
-In addition, contrary to Public Citizen's argument that "once
+Anyone may use this

-861 (at P 21) recognizes that an intervenor may challenge the presumption that market power mitigation is sufficient by presenting evidence, including that provided in the market monitors' reports.
+Order No. 861 (at P 21) recognizes that an intervenor may challenge the presumption that market power mitigation is sufficient by presenting evidence, including that provided in the Market Monitors' reports.
 Such evidence is contained in the Market Monitor's State of the Market Reports for PJM and in the complaint filed by the Market Monitor regarding the capacity market seller offer cap.

 Order No. 861 also requires a demonstration that sellers have market power in the relevant markets.
 Order No. 861 recognizes that the intervenors may not have provided indicative screens.
-The Market Monitor has not included indicative screens.
-The Market Monitor's approach to the market power analysis of individual market participants uses actual dispatch, offer and availability data to define the relevant markets rather than the defined indicative screens.
-The Market Monitor does not recommend that the Commission request indicative screens from sellers.
+The Market Monitor has not provided indicative screens.
+The Market Monitor recommends that the Commission not request indicative screens from sellers or from intervenors.
 Analysis of PJM markets shows that all PJM sellers have the potential to have and exercise local market power at any time based on transmission constraints that may arise in the PJM market for a variety of reasons.
 Without adequate market power mitigation, passing indicative market power screens does not provide customers protection from the effects of market power on prices.
 Accordingly, it would serve no useful purpose for the Commission to request indicative screen information.